 Pull a sock from the basket and hand to a child to match up.
 I have had classes where this works best by handing the socks out before the activity starts, classes where I hold the item the whole time, and as a group, we call out where it should go, and ones where it’s best to hand each item out as the activity progresses.

 There are a lot of ways of doing this, adjust the activity to your classroom’s ability.
 You can match all the colors or only print out 2-3 hedgehogs and their matching socks.
-Help your students succeed, circle time for preschool should be about being introduced to participating in whole group instruction but it’s our job as teachers to keep that age and developmentally appropriate.
-Many of my circle time activities are less than 5 minutes long, but the students are engaged and learning the whole time.
+Help your students succeed.
+Circle time for preschool should introducee kids to participating in whole group instruction.
+It’s our job as teachers to keep that age and developmentally appropriate.
+Many of my circle time activities are less than 5 minutes long, but students are engaged and learning throughout.

 You can also adjust this for math or letter recognition too by writing numbers or letters on the hedgehogs.
 If you laminate them, you can just use dry erase marker and adjust it as you see fit.